Dr Charlotte Charlotte Nunes

-Dr Charlotte Nunes is a Research Specialist in the Education and Skills Development research programme at the Human Sciences Research Council (HSRC).
+Dr Charlotte Nunes is a Research Specialist within the Inclusive Economic Development (IED) division at the Human Sciences Research Council (HSRC).
 She joined the HSRC in November 2006, as a Programme Administrator.
 Upon obtaining her PhD in 2010, she was moved from the position of Administrator to that of a Post-Doctoral Research Fellow.
 Her research interests include social and behavioural studies related to HIV and AIDS; African culture and traditional practices; orphans and other vulnerable children and inclusive education.
 Dr Nunes is well versed in qualitative approaches to research.

 She holds a PhD in Education Management, Law and Policy from the University of Pretoria.
 Her PhD thesis interrogated policy intentions geared to improving the quality of education in South African schools and juxtaposed the intended policy with the lived experiences of primary school orphaned learners.
 Before joining the HSRC, Dr Nunes worked as a Tertiary Education Linkages Project (TELP) Manager coordinating linkage activities between the former Vista University and the University of Central Florida and Southern University Systems in the USA.

 She has published her research work on orphaned children and that of the African extended family structures in the Internal Journal of Inclusive Education and the Children & Society Journal and has presented her research work at conferences.
 She reviews journal article manuscripts for the International Journal of Inclusive Education.
 Dr Nunes recently registered for membership of the South African Education Research Association (SAERA).